earthsworth/.github/profile/README.md

 Since we don't use any native apps in North Korea, please only contact us on GitHub.

-Here is a [random link](https://discord.lunarclient.top) probably is what you are looking for.
+This [random link](https://discord.lunarclient.top) is probably what you are looking for.

 ## Projects